Master Sgt. Roddie Edmonds Germany

 December 1944 – The Ardennes, The Battle of the Bulge – The 106th Infantry Division landed in France some ninety days after D-Day.
 The division, which consisted of the 422nd, 423rd, and 424th Regiments, began an arduous journey by truck across France and Belgium.
 The winter of 1944 was brutal – it was cold and wet.
 The 106th Division reached the Schnee Eifel area in eastern Belgium near the German border by December 10, 1944, and took up their positions, with the 422nd Regiment taking up a forward position.
 On December 16, 1944, the 422nd was attacked by the Germans as part of their counter offensive, which became known as the Battle of the Bulge.
 The Regiment was quickly cut off and surrounded.
 In the afternoon of December 19, 1944, Colonel Deacheneaux, Commander of the 422nd Regiment, decided to surrender.
 Parts of the Regiment, including Headquarters Company, in which Master Sgt.
 Roddie Edmonds served, held out until December 21, 1944, when they surrendered to the Germans.

 Master Sgt.
 Roddie Edmonds died in 1985.
-In 2018, the JFR made a documentary about Master Sgt.
+In 2016, The JFR made an award-winning documentary about Master Sgt.
+Roddie Edmonds, Following the Footsteps of My Father.
+This short documentary can be viewed here.
+In 2018, the JFR made a longer documentary on Master Sgt.
 Roddie Edmonds, Footsteps of My Father.
-The documentary has been shown at film festivals across the United States, has received awards, and has been submitted for consideration by the Academy Awards in the short documentary category.
+The documentary has been shown at film festivals across the United States, has received numerous awards.